harsh-ps-2003/rumi/README.md

 ## Demo

+First set `UUID=$(uuidgen)`.

-To start the server, run `cargo run --bin server` in one terminal.
+Then, to start the server, run `cargo run --bin server` in one terminal.
 The server will start with 100 demo identifiers (1000000000 through 1000000099).
-Run `cargo run --bin client lookup 1000000042` in another terminal to start the client and lookup for a valid identifier.
+Register the identifier you want to lookup later using `cargo run --bin client register 1000000042 $UUID` Run `cargo run --bin client lookup 1000000042` in another terminal to start the client and lookup for a valid identifier.
 Run `cargo run --bin client lookup 9999999999` to lookup a invalid identifier.

 ## How it works?